mwilsnd/SkyrimSE-SmoothCam/README.md

 You must install the correct version for compatibility features to work with Improved Camera correctly.
 Only the reddit release DLL of beta 4 is supported.

+> Under "Compatibility Options", Immersive First Person View shows "NOT DETECTED" but I have it installed?

+You need to install the optional `IFPV Detector Plugin` on the mod's download page.

 > My camera got stuck in a strange state and I can't rotate my camera anymore, what gives?

 This is a pretty rare issue, I've only had it happen once myself.
 You can try the general option "Force camera to thirdperson" which may work.
 The problem appears to be caused by the camera getting stuck in the "Furniture" camera state.